nyinyiz/MyQR/README.md

-# MyQR - Wear OS QR Payment App
+# MyQR - Wear OS QR App

 Quick access to bank QR codes on your smartwatch for seamless digital payments.